-Mary Baldwin’s traditional undergraduate program, the Residential College for Women (RCW), includes the Virginia Women’s Institute for Leadership and the Program for the Exceptionally Gifted.
-Mary Baldwin also offers undergraduate programs designed specifically for adults through its Adult Degree Program, as well as graduate programs in Shakespeare and Performance, health sciences , and education (see the Graduate Studies section of this catalog for information on graduate admissions).
+Mary Baldwin’s traditional undergraduate program, Mary Baldwin College for Women, includes the Virginia Women’s Institute for Leadership and the Program for the Exceptionally Gifted.
+Mary Baldwin also offers undergraduate programs designed specifically for adults through its Adult Degree Program, as well as graduate programs in Shakespeare and Performance, health sciences, and education (see the College of Education, Shakespeare and Performance, or Murphy Deming College of Health Sciences section of this catalog for information on graduate admissions).

 If you are applying for an undergraduate program, you can apply for admission after your junior year in high school, for admission to the fall or spring semesters, or as a transfer student.
 You may enter with advanced placement, dual enrollment credit, or credit for advanced work by the International Baccalaureate or by tests of the College Entrance Examination Board.
 You may attend full-time or, if you live in the area, part-time.
 As an especially gifted student, you may enter well before completing high school.
-If you are 18 years or older, or have earned an associate’s degree, you may enter the Adult Degree Program, with its special provisions for adult learners who have many demands on their schedules and energies.
+If you are 18 years or older, you may enter the Adult Degree Program, with its special provisions for adult learners who have many demands on their schedules and energies.
 Please see the Mary Baldwin College website or the Contact Information at the beginning of this Catalog for more information on admission to each MBC program.

 Admission to Mary Baldwin is based on a student’s academic potential; achievement in secondary school, when applicable; strength and maturity of character; and any special talents and abilities.
 In judging academic ability, the secondary school record, when applicable, is the primary factor considered.